Community Emergency Response Teams (CERT)

 The EOC is fully operational with a compliment of paid and volunteer staff trained to implement the Incident Command System (ICS).
 This system is best described as a management system of procedures for controlling personnel, facilities, equipment and communications from different agencies to work together towards a common goal in an effective and efficient manner.
 It is an “all hazards – all risk” approach to managing crisis response operations for emergencies of all sizes, as well as non-crisis events.

 During a disaster, the EOC acts as the hub of the wheel comprised of the many and varied communities within Jefferson County.
-The EOC, in conjunction with local agencies as well as state and federal agencies coordinates the recovery efforts for the impacted areas.
+The EOC, in conjunction with local agencies as well as state and federal agencies, coordinates the recovery efforts for the impacted areas.

 The EOC Section Chiefs and Command Staff meet weekly to fine tune their coordinated efforts to run a smooth operation if and when they are called into action.